 Egale Canada Human Rights Trust (Grandfamily Project) ‐ a documentary project will tell the story of a queer couple searching to adopt an LGBTTIQQ2S elder into their family to be the grandparent of their soon‐to‐be‐born child.
 As the due date of the pregnancy nears, they must figure out how to access Toronto’s often-isolated queer elders, finding someone who fits into their family and is up for the commitment.
 In the process they must confront generational differences in the LGBTTIQQ2S community, build trust, face the possibility of disappointment, and reckon with their own family histories.

-The Steinert & Ferreiro Award – a $10,000 prize that is Canada’s largest single cash award in recognition of LGBTQ+ leadership – was launched in 2005 through a bequest from the estates of Jonathan R. Steinert and Fernando Gumercindo Ferreiro.
+The Steinert & Ferreiro Award, a $15,000 prize, was launched in 2005 through a bequest from the estates of Jonathan R. Steinert and Fernando Gumercindo Ferreiro and is Ontario’s premiere recognition of leadership and service to the 2SLGBTQ+ Community.

 Fernando Gumercindo Ferreiro immigrated to Toronto from Santiago, Chile in 1973 to earn his doctorate in Psychology at the University of Toronto and established his own private practice here.
 While on vacation in San Francisco in 1985, he met Jonathan Steinert and the two very quickly fell in love.
 Jonathan relocated to Toronto and assisted Fernando at his practice.
 In 1990, Jonathan was tragically diagnosed with an inoperable brain tumor and quickly succumbed to his illness.
 Two years later, Fernando quietly passed away from AIDS in Casey House.